dsett/FedSentencing/README.md

 ![Add image](https://raw.githubusercontent.com/drs22Col/FedSentencing/master/Images/Guidelines2.png)

 As you can see from the chart, most judges in the Southern District set sentences either below the recommednded guidelines (purple) or within the guideline range (green).
+Hovering over the dots, the first number gives you the number of months of the sentence.

 To see this second Guidelines related visualization, type "python Chart2.py" in your terminal and then refresh your local host at the same address listed above, http:127.0.0.1:8050/

-Hover over the dots for more case-specific information.

-A future stage of this project will allow comparison of Southern District data with other districts such as the Eastern District of NY through a slider function; and yet another version will compare stats in the Southern District over time, specifically for the past 16 years (for the current app, the dataset is 2015 sentences).
-In the future I also plan to embed this tool, and others, in a website.
+A quick numpy max function, ```test["SentenceMonths"].max()``` tells us at the maximum sentence is 1320 months, or 110 years.

 ### BACKGROUND